 - How to measure customer delight

-- Delight customers to the fullest potential
+- Delight customers to your fullest potential

 What is customer delight?